• Skip to primary navigation

 • Seasonings - The best part of making Pita Chips from scratch?
 You get to season them exactly how you want!
 I used a classic combo of garlic, salt, and pepper, but you'll find tons of creative ideas below.

-Tip: These chips are naturally vegetarian, vegan, and dairy free ... so everyone can enjoy them!
+These chips are naturally vegetarian, vegan, dairy free, and nut free!

 You'll Also Need

 To prepare the chips, you'll need a serrated knife, as well as a pastry brush (a silicon pastry brush is so much easier to keep clean than a traditional brush).
 A pizza cutter is optional.
-You'll also need a couple baking sheets (this Circulon set is my fave ... it's nonstick, affordable, and super heavy duty) and a wire baking rack.
+You'll also need a couple baking sheets (these Circulon pans are my fave) and a wire baking rack.

 Pita bread chips arranged on a wood cutting board.